Making your own cake?

-- Collapsing tiers: Regardless of whether the cake is to be stacked or seperated with pillars, each tier must be correctly dowelled to prevent to cakes collapsing into the bottom tier.
+- Collapsing tiers: Regardless of whether the cake is to be stacked or separated with pillars, each tier must be correctly dowelled to prevent cakes collapsing into the bottom tier.

 - Rescue me: If you have a go at making a cake, and it all goes wrong, most cake makers won’t be willing to re-ice it for you as it is more work than starting from scratch.

 - Legal issues: Some venues require liability insurance for any food items being brought into the venue for their caterers to serve.